Three Kingdoms: Resurrection of the Dragon: Plot

-Zhao Zilong enlists in Liu Bei's army and befriends Luo Ping'an, a fellow soldier who is also from Changshan.
+The film is set in the late Eastern Han dynasty and early Three Kingdoms period of China.
+Zhao Zilong, a warrior from Changshan, enlists as a foot soldier in the army of the warlord Liu Bei and befriends Luo Ping'an, a fellow soldier who is also from Changshan.
 He scores his first victory in a night raid on an enemy camp.

-Liu Bei and his army retreat to Phoenix Heights when they get overwhelmed by Cao Cao's forces.
-When Luo fails his mission to escort Liu Bei's family to safety, Zhang Fei tries to execute him but Zhao intervenes.
-Zhao then engages Zhang Fei and Guan Yu in a duel and remains undefeated after several rounds.
-Liu Bei is so impressed that he gives Zhao his armour and sends him to save his family.

-Guan Yu and Zhang Fei cover Zhao from enemy forces while he searches for survivors.
-After finding Liu Bei's son Liu Shan, Zhao straps the infant to his body as he fights his way through enemy lines and charges towards Cao Cao, who has been observing the battle on a cliff.
-Zhao seizes Cao Cao's sword and leaps to safety on the opposite cliff.
+Liu Bei and his forces retreat to Phoenix Heights when they are overwhelmed by the forces of Cao Cao, Liu Bei's rival.
+When Luo Ping'an fails in his mission to escort Liu Bei's family to safety, Liu Bei's sworn brother Zhang Fei tries to execute him.
+Zhao Zilong intervenes and engages Zhang Fei and Liu Bei's other sworn brother, Guan Yu, in a spear duel, managing to hold his ground after several rounds.
+Liu Bei is so impressed that he gives Zhao Zilong his armour and sends him to save his family.
+Guan Yu and Zhang Fei provide cover for Zhao Zilong while he searches for survivors.
+After finding Liu Bei's son Liu Shan, Zhao Zilong straps the infant to his body as he fights his way through enemy lines and charges towards Cao Cao, who has been observing the battle on a cliff.
+He seizes Cao Cao's sword and leaps to safety on the opposite cliff.
 Cao Cao's granddaughter, Cao Ying, witnesses the attack.
-Zhao later returns to Changshan as a hero and falls in love with a girl putting on a shadow puppet show dedicated to him.
+Zhao Zilong later returns to Changshan as a hero and falls in love with a woman putting on a shadow puppet show dedicated to him.

-Zhao continues to fight for Liu Bei and earns himself the nickname "Invincible General" as he has never lost a battle before.
-After Liu Bei becomes emperor of Shu, he names Zhao one of his Five Tiger Generals alongside Guan Yu, Zhang Fei, Ma Chao and Huang Zhong.

-Following Liu Bei's death, Zhuge Liang persuades the new emperor, Liu Shan, to wage war against Wei.
-By then, a grey-haired Zhao is the only Tiger General still alive.
-He insists on going to battle and brings along Guan Xing, Zhang Bao, Luo Ping'an and Deng Zhi.
+Zhao Zilong continues to fight for Liu Bei and earns himself the nickname "Invincible General" as he has never lost a battle.
+After Liu Bei becomes emperor of Shu, he names Zhao Zilong one of his Five Tiger Generals alongside Guan Yu, Zhang Fei, Ma Chao and Huang Zhong.
+Following Liu Bei's death, the Shu chancellor Zhuge Liang persuades the new emperor, Liu Shan, to wage war against Shu's rival state Wei.
+By then, a grey-haired Zhao Zilong is the only Tiger General still alive.
+He insists on going to battle and brings along Guan Xing (Guan Yu's son), Zhang Bao (Zhang Fei's son), Luo Ping'an and Deng Zhi.
 Zhuge Liang gives him two envelopes and tells him when to open them.